 This Dressing is definitely my favorite part of the meal and I’m sure I will have a few guests in agreement.
-You can prepare this dish a day ahead and bake in the oven just before dinnertime, and it goes great with a slice or two of roast turkey.
+You can prepare this dish a day ahead and bake in the oven just before dinnertime, and yes, it goes marvelous with a slice or two of roast turkey.

 1 1/2 cup all purpose flour